tobli/node-wpt-api/README.md

 ## Design
-Node-wpt does not include:
+Wpt-api does not include:
 - a cli client for interacting with WebPageTest
 - xml support
 - support for "server mode", i.e. pingbacks from WPT when tests run.
 Only polling is implemented

 ### Test
-Node-wpt only has a few manual tests at the moment.
+Wpt-api only has a few manual tests at the moment.
 Provide your WPT key as an environment variable.

 ```sh
 > WPT_KEY=<your key> node test/wptTest.js